Intergenerational Trauma: Unpacking the Enduring Impact and Path to Healing

 “The great journey of transformation begins with the acknowledgment that we need to make it.
 It is not something we are undertaking for amusement, nor even for the sake of convention; rather, it is a spiritual necessity.” – Alan Lew

-Over the years, I’ve returned to this essay multiple times, revising and refining it because it’s and will remain a work in progress as I continue to grapple with the complex legacy of intergenerational trauma.
+This essay explores the far-reaching effects of Intergenerational Trauma, particularly in the context of Holocaust survivors and their descendants, while highlighting personal experiences and insights.
+Over the years, I’ve returned to this essay multiple times, revising and refining it because it’s and will remain a work in progress as I continue to grapple with the complex legacy of Intergenerational Trauma.